vishvajitravalji/React-Fetch-API-Frontend/README.md

 ## Notes

-Please note on part 5, I am only able to add the tag into each student after the following steps below.
+Please note, I am only able to add the tag into each student after the following steps below.

 Steps to add tags are the following: